 In Spring 2015, Trent & Dove Housing and Kensa Heat Pumps delivered the UKs most ambitious retrofit upgrades programme of its time, replacing electric night storage heating with Kensa ground source heat pumps connected to a micro heat network over 133 one and two bedroom bungalows over 15 different sites throughout Burton-upon-Trent.
 Key Facts £1.8m…

 Ground Source Review: Flagship Group.
 During nine weeks in the Spring of 2016 Kensa Heat Pumps completed a compact and challenging heating upgrade programme featuring 11 of the Flagship Group’s properties on an estate in Fressingfield built in 2010.
 The project showcases the largest variety of communal ground source heat network designs installed on one site to date.
 READ IN FULL AT KENSACONTRACTING.COM

 Ground Source Review: Coastline, Wheal Vyvyan.
 This multi-award winning scheme between Kensa Contracting and Coastline Housing saw the replacement of night storage heaters with ground source heat pumps in twelve bungalows housing older residents in rural Cornwall; the first micro district ground source heat network project undertaken by Coastline Housing and also the first of its kind in Cornwall.
 Winner: Best contribution towards the creation of a sustainable…

 Ground Source Review: Shropshire Rural Housing Retrofit.
 Shropshire Rural Housing Association’s successful replacement of night storage heating with Kensa ground source heat pumps in 38 social housing properties under the RHPP Fast Track scheme between October 2013 and March 2014, prompted a further 25 retrofit installations in their housing stock under the RHPP Reach Out…

-Case Study: Croft House See micro district in action!
+Ground Source Review: Croft House.
 This landmark programme of retrofit works co-ordinated by Kensa and Tarka Housing (Westward Housing) delivered the first social housing project to feature a micro district scheme and Kensa’s unique Shoebox heat pump in retrofit flats, harnessing ECO funding, and supported by the ‘Ready for Retrofit’ (RfR) programme.
 Winner: Sustainable Project…